-Do you have you have your answer?
-‘Cause we have ours!
+Do you have your answer?
+'Cause we have ours!

-When it comes to crafting a shelf-hopping plant-based protein the answer is…
+When it comes to crafting a shelf-hopping textured plant protein, the answer is...

 Some of the biggest players in the plant-based protein arena are Brown Rice, Pea, Hemp, and Soy protein.
 While each protein variety does have its advantages, each of the four varieties has a handful of characteristics that should always be kept in mind during the formulation process (especially if your end goal is to create a product that's palatable).